 Department of History are being offered at three Delaware museums and

-will be paid through the university and will keep track of your hours
+will be paid through the university and will be required to keep track of your hours

-Please contact Ms. Meg Hutchins at email@example.com for more information on the Stewart Internships.
+Please contact Ms. Meg Hutchins at firstname.lastname@example.org for more information on the Stewart Internships.
 Please fill out our online form to apply.
-Application submissions are due no later than March 10, 2019.
-Interview night will be held March 22, 2019.
+Application submissions are due no later than March TBD, 2020.
+Interview night will be held March TBD, 2020.

 Smithsonian Institution Fellowship and Internship Programs

 Programs are numerous and constantly changing.
 For more information, visit the